Majika007/MaPic/README.md

 ## Features
 - Full-size image viewing with navigation (next/previous) using arrow keys and mouse wheel (can be switching off/on)
-- Scrollable thumbnail grid, dynamically adjusted to window size
-- Caching of thumbnails for faster browsing
 - Extraction of AI-generated metadata:
   - Prompt / Negative prompt
   - Model / Checkpoint